VoltLang/Volta/doc/volt.md

 Class can implement multiple *interface*s, which are a set of methods with no implementation.

     interface IPerson {
-        int age();
+        i32 age();
         string name();
     }

 Then a class can give the list of interfaces it implements after its parent class (if one is specified).

     class C : object.Object, IPerson {
-        int age() { return 11; }
+        i32 age() { return 11; }
         string name() { return "Billy"; }
     }

-If one of the specified methods is not implement, an error is generated.
+If one of the specified methods is not implemented, an error is generated.
 As for *why* one would want to do this, variables with a type of interface can be declared, and implementing classes can be treated as an instance of that interface.

-    int ageTimesTwo(IPerson person) {
+    i32 ageTimesTwo(IPerson person) {
         return person.age() * 2;
     }